djipco/webmidi/website/api/classes/Input.md

 > Returns: `number`<br />

-The number of listeners registered for the specified event.
+An integer representing the number of listeners registered for the specified event.